Some don’t like that FSF is criticizing Amazon for defrauding users of their freedoms with Kindle.

 * so I’m not a native English speaker…

-2 Responses to “In defense of FSF’s Swindle campaign”
+2 Replies to “In defense of FSF’s Swindle campaign”

 1. I think when you say “appropriate”, you really mean “accurate.”